-The LabGard® ES Model NU-540 Laminar Flow Biosafety Cabinet (LFBSC) is a bench/table top model, optionally available with a base support stand, for operation as a console model.
-The LabGard® ES model NU-540 utilizes an Energy Saver DC ECM motor optimally determined forward curved fan for each model size/width to maximize both energy efficiency and filter loading capacity.
-The Energy Saver ECM motor is controlled by the AeromaxTM Control System to nominal airflow setpoints via an integrated solid-state DC motor controller based on feedback algorithm to provide automatic compensation (constant volume control) for both filter loading and line voltage variances.
-Airflow velocity is monitored by the PresurFlowTM system with a digital pressure sensor.
+The LABGARD ES Model NU-677 Animal Handling Biosafety Cabinet (LFBSC) is a bench/table top model, with an integral castored support stand for operation as a console model.
+The LABGARD[®] ES model NU-677 utilizes an Energy Saver DC ECM motor optimally determined forward curved fan for each model size/width to maximize both energy efficiency and filter loading capacity.
+The Energy Saver ECM motor is controlled via a solid-state DC motor controller that provides automatic compensation (constant volume control) for both filter loading and line voltage variances.

-The Laminar Flow Biosafety Cabinet, (LFBSC) is a product resulting from the development of the "laminar flow" principle (see Airflow Schematic) and the application of environmental controls as required in the field of biological research or chemical containment.
-The LFBSC, when used with proper technique, is an effective primary engineering control in obtaining the optimum product quality while reducing the potential for exposure of both product and personnel to airborne biological or particulate chemical agents in low to moderate risk-hazard research and drug preparation or product operations, as prescribed by the Center for Disease Control (CDC) Atlanta, Georgia.
+The Laminar Flow Biosafety Cabinet, (LFBSC) is a product resulting from the development of the "laminar flow" principle (see airflow schematic) and the application of environmental controls as required in the field of biological research or chemical containment.
+The LFBSC, when used with proper technique, is an effective laboratory aid in obtaining the optimum control over product quality while reducing the potential for exposure of both product and personnel to airborne biological or particulate chemical agents in low to moderate risk-hazard research and drug preparation or product operations, as prescribed by the Center for Disease Control (CDC) Atlanta, Georgia.

-The NU-540 bench LFBSC meets the requirements of a Class II, since the cabinet conforms to the following requirements:
+The NU-677 bench LFBSC is known as a Class II, Type A2 Biosafety Cabinet.
+This is possible since NuAire's cabinet conforms to the following requirements:

-- 1. Maintains a minimum inflow velocity of 100 LFPM (.51mps) through the work access opening. - 2.
-Has HEPA filtered downflow air that is mixed with the inflow air from a common exhaust plenum. - 3.
-Discharges a percentage of air to the outside atmosphere after HEPA filtration. - 4.
-Has all biologically contaminated ducts and plenums under negative pressure or surrounded by negative pressure.
+- Maintain a minimum average s inflow velocity of 100 ft/min (0.51 m/s) through the work access opening; - Have HEPA/ULPA filtered downflow air that is a portion of the mixed downflow and inflow air from a common exhaust plenum; - May exhaust HEPA/ULPA filtered air back into the laboratory or to the environment through an external exhaust system connected to the cabinet with a canopy connection; and - Have all biologically contaminated ducts and plenums under negative pressure or surrounded by negative pressure ducts and plenums.